Investment Banking Careers – Spring Week Internships

 What are the Divisions I Can Apply To?

-Every bank has different names for their divisions, for instance, the meaning of “global markets” at one bank can be very different to the meaning at another bank.
-Therefore, be sure to look at each bank’s website to research what the divisions means.
+Every bank has different names for its divisions; for instance, the meaning of “global markets” at one bank can be very different to the meaning at another bank.
+Therefore, be sure to look at each bank’s website to research what the divisions mean.
 Here are some of the more common divisional terms seen in Spring week programs, but do check with the bank you are applying to:

 How to Impress During the Week